noxpert/ps-node-express-foundations/README.md

-# node-typescript-template
+# ps-node-express-foundations
-Basic setup for a new dockerized node typescript project

-### Background
-As I am learning some basics of node and TypeScript development, this is a starting point for a basic project.

-Since I use JetBrains development tools, the .gitignore includes their recommended contents.

-This is based on https://dev.to/chandrapantachhetri/docker-postgres-node-typescript-setup-47db, but I removed the Postgres parts as I won't always want a database for some of my simple projects.
+Repository for exploring examples while going through PluralSight Node.js and Express Foundations course.

+This is based on https://github.com/noxpert/node-typescript-template

 ### Versions
-These versions are not neccessarily required, but are the version that I was using when I created this repository:
+These versions are not necessarily required, but are the version that I was using when I created this repository:
 - Node >= 18.8.0
 - docker compose >= 2.29.7